 I love the English language and I am passionate about reading and writing.
 The written word can be powerful, and I feel honoured to be able to help writers refine and enhance the messages and ideas they want to convey to their readers.

 I have a degree in French–English translation from the University of Ottawa and a post-graduate publishing certificate from Ryerson University.
-As a student at Ryerson and as a volunteer for the United Nations Volunteers online, I have honed my skills in developmental editing, stylistic editing, copy editing, and proofreading.
+As a student at Ryerson and as a volunteer for the United Nations Volunteers online, I have honed my skills in structural editing, stylistic editing, copy editing, and proofreading.

 In my spare time, I love to read fantasy, horror, sci-fi, and historical fiction.
 I'm also an active member of and volunteer for the Kitchener-Waterloo-Guelph twig of Editors Canada.